 All results from assessments are analysed and used to inform future planning.
-(See Assessment and Recording Policy) References are made within class and feedback to students current working levels using the whole school assessment framework, GCSE, and American Diploma level descriptors.
+(See Assessment and Recording Policy) References are made within class and feedback to students current working levels using the whole school assessment framework, GCSE.

 Excellence is celebrated in display and performance wherein: